 -

 Distinguish between heat (q), internal energy (U), and enthalpy (H).
 Understand the relationships between these thermodynamic quantities and know when to use each one appropriately.
-For example, if you're studying a reaction at constant pressure, using enthalpy changes (ΔH) is often more convenient than using internal energy changes (ΔU).
+Take this: if you're studying a reaction at constant pressure, using enthalpy changes (ΔH) is often more convenient than using internal energy changes (ΔU).
 If you are dealing with a bomb calorimeter, where volume is constant, then ΔU is a more direct measurement.

 -